raymonhardy/RubberDucky/README.md

 Rubber Ducky project for documents attack.

-This project was used with hak5darren rubber ducky attack.
+This projects was used with hak5darren rubber ducky attack.

 This will need to be on a Mac Only.
 Was working on Mac OS X Mojave.